RalphHightower/RalphHightower/MurdaughFamilyVictims.md

 ## Victims

-For generations, the Murdaugh family has ruled over the Fourteenth Judicial Circuit of South Carolina, encompassing the counties of Allendale, Beaufort, Colleton, Hampton, and Jasper, meting out justice as if it were their personal fiefdom.
-This is the downfall of of disgraced and disbarred attorney Alex Murdaugh to convicted felon.
+For generations, the Murdaugh family has ruled over the Fourteenth Judicial Circuit of South Carolina, encompassing the counties of Allendale, Beaufort, Colleton, Hampton, and Jasper, meting out justice as if it were their own personal fiefdom.
+This is the downfall of disgraced and disbarred attorney Alex Murdaugh to convicted felon.

 | Victim(s) | Crime(s) Committed by Murdaugh(s) | Venue | Trial Date | Verdict | Sentence |
 |----|----|----|----|----|----|